Isle of Fire: Characters

 Dolphin Blake - Friendly, spirited wife of Commodore Blake.
 The orphaned woman is seeking to learn more about her uncertain past.

 Hopper - Orphaned boy recently taken in by the Blakes.
 Eager to please his new family and friends, he does all he can to be helpful to them.

 Nigel - Blake's former quartermaster, who is secretly working for Thorne.

 Hrothgar - Leader of the ancient Viking-like tribe of the Raukar.
 He rallies his massive, primitive army under Thorne when the pirate calls for his help for an attack on England.

 Edward Teach - Thorne's new quartermaster.

 Stede - Declan Ross's quartermaster, an intensely loyal man with a pronounced accent and a fierce "thunder gun".

 Scully - A ratlike little man who works for Thorne, chiefly as a messenger and spy.

 Edmund Bellamy - Though not as feared as Thorne, Bellamy nonetheless is known as an evil and dangerous pirate.

 Red Eye - A "powder monkey" on the Robert Bruce.
 He is so named because of a reddish-tinged, blinded eye, the result of a past incident involving some gunpowder.
 Though equipped with a fierce passion for all things sharp and dangerous, he a good friend and very faithful to Ross.

 Jacques St. Pierre - Master of all things explosive.
 With a passion for "things that go BOOM!", this elegant yet naturally dangerous Frenchman is another member of Declan's crew.

 Jules - Ross's largest and physically strongest crew member.
 Like nearly all of the men on the Robert Bruce, he is very devoted to his captain and shipmates.

 Nubby - The fierce, one-armed cook of the Robert Bruce.

 King George - The German-speaking king of England who speaks very little English.
 Later known as King George I one of the greediest kings in Britain.

-Cover

-The majority of the cover is a picture of a Viking-like ship sailing in the foreground and towards the back, dozens of docked, burning ships.
-Beyond them a line of flame-assaulted buildings can be seen.
-This is a portrayal of one of the final scenes in the story, in which the villain Thorne has set the docks of England ablaze.

-While most versions of the book have a picture of a skull with two hammers crossed behind it (as well as a raven and an hourglass above each hammer) many online pictures show instead two crossed swords, creating the symbol seen on the cover of Isle of Swords.
-The crossed hammers symbolize Thorne's new alliance with the Viking tribe of the Raukar, while the skull indicates the common theme of piracy in the book.
-The raven represents the name of Thorne's previous ship and the hourglass most likely indicates the frequent instances, in the narrative, of time running out.

-Isle of Swords

-Isle of Swords, the first novel in the series, was published on September 11, 2007, by Thomas Nelson.